 Learning in Reception

-We would like to take this opportunity to welcome you to Keresley Academies and share some information with you regarding specific details of the Reception setting.
+We would like to take this opportunity to welcome you to our Keresley Schools and share some information with you regarding specific details of the Reception setting.
 We would also like you to share this information with your child, so that they can become more familiar with the school environment.

 Starting school is an exciting process, but it can also be very daunting.
 We hope this information helps you and your child in making this transition as smooth as possible.